Navy League (Germany): Effects

 Although the nationalist associations claimed to be non-political, the gradual radicalization of their political positions was their most distinctive characteristic.
 At the turn of the 20th century, leaders and members naively claimed that the League was a “supra-party” organization devoted to rallying all patriotic forces in general support of the Kaiser’s naval and world policy.

 In 1905, when the British introduced the Dreadnought battleship class, Germany was prompted to increase the size of her battleships with the Nassau class as well.
 Despite opposition within Germany, even from Bülow, Chancellor from 1900–1909, naval expansion continued with construction costs increasing proportionally.
 Support provided by the Navy League, founded partly to influence the passage of pet naval bills, combined with large industrial concerns made this possible.
-Contrary to Tirpitz' ideas, the capital ships of the German Navy played no decisive part in World War I until the Wilhelmshaven mutiny of 1918.
+Contrary to Tirpitz' ideas, the capital ships of the German Navy played no decisive part in World War I.

 The Navy League was influential in other causes, however.
 Between 1890 and 1913, Germany's population swelled by 40%.
 Meanwhile, Germany had become the premier producer of steel in Europe and large shifts in the population throughout the country created not only a new consumer class but a large and growing working class.
 Germany's mercantile class, composed mainly of economically progressive liberals, represented for the most part the left wing of the Reichstag.
 In opposition to this party, the old Prussian aristocracy stood on the right.
 The Catholic Center party was center, with members who tended to be either neutral or conservative.
 Marxist organizations both within and beyond Germany that were instigating fierce resistance to "Prussianism" grew rapidly in the late 19th century.

 By 1912, the Social Democrats had managed to win a third of all votes cast.
 As in the rest of Europe, Germany's rising working class became more militant, with union-led strike movements and class tension arising.
 The rise of the Social Democrats led to fears in middle class circles of a breakdown in society, a weakening of government and general anarchy.
 As a reaction, groups like the Pan-German League and the German Navy League tried to curb the influence of the Social Democrats.